syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ## DataGridTemplateColumn

-The DataGridTemplateColumn is derived from DataGridColumn.
-Hence, it inherits all the properties of DataGridColumn.
-It allows you to extend the functionality of DataGridColumn with own view by creating the [CellTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridTemplateColumn.html#Syncfusion_Maui_DataGrid_DataGridTemplateColumn_CellTemplate).
+The `DataGridTemplateColumn` is derived from the `DataGridColumn`, hence, it inherits all the properties of the `DataGridColumn`.
+It allows you to extend the functionality of the `DataGridColumn` with your own view by creating the [CellTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridTemplateColumn.html#Syncfusion_Maui_DataGrid_DataGridTemplateColumn_CellTemplate).

 Underlying records will be the BindingContext for the `CellTemplate`.
-The following code example shows templating of DataGridTemplateColumn:

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}